globus/searchable-files-demo/README.md

 visibility information for who is allowed to search on and view different parts of the data.

+The visiibility data and additional annotations used to augment the data from the Extractor is loaded from configuration data.
+By default, this is `data/config/assembler.yaml`.

-By default, this reads data from `output/extracted/`, takes visibility information from `data/visibility.yaml`, and adds additional annotations from `settings/assembler.yaml`.
-It outputs to `output/assembled/`.
+By default, this reads data from `output/extracted/`, and outputs to `output/assembled/`.

 - the **Submitter** (`src/searchable_files/submit.py`)